Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Rays

-Lourdes Gurriel Jr. -- .195 average over his past 10 games -- will be in action for the Arizona Diamondbacks against the Tampa Bay Rays, with Taj Bradley on the hill, on June 27 at 9:40 PM ET.
+Lourdes Gurriel Jr. -- .195 average over his past 10 games -- will be in action for the Arizona Diamondbacks against the Tampa Bay Rays, with Zach Eflin on the hill, on June 28 at 9:40 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Giants.
+He had a hitless performance in his previous game (0-for-4) against the Rays.

 Lourdes Gurriel Jr. Game Info & Props vs. the Rays